-The Intellectual Property gained in the course instructions, student coursework, and research project utilizing the university's facilities, equipment, or resources is considered university property.
+The intellectual property gained in the course instructions, student coursework, research project utilizing the facilities, equipment or resources of the University is considered the University property.
 The University has the right to license or transfer any intellectual property it owns.

-Individuals of the University community, including faculty, students, and staff, shall not be allowed before or after their tenure with the University to sell, lease and/or share any documents with an external group.
-The University shall legally prohibit any member of the University community from infringing copyright.
+Individuals of the University community including faculty, students and staff shall not be allowed before or after their tenure with the University to sell, lease and/or share any of the documents with an external group.
+The University shall legally prohibit any member of the University community from infringing copyright, see the Copyright policy for more information.